Rodgerss111/cdm_bootcamp_2026/docs/info.md

 ## How it works

-Use the Dip SWitch
+Use the Dip Switch to control the 7-segment display

 ## How to test

-Explain how to use your project
+Use the Dip Switch to control the 7-segment display

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any

-## example edit
+7-segment display